-Richard Wurmbrand was imprisoned and tortured by Communist authorities in his native Romania for 14 years, including 3 years in solitary confinement.
+Richard Wurmbrand was imprisoned and tortured by communist authorities in his native Romania for 14 years, including three years in solitary confinement.
 He envisioned a ministry that would focus on the persecuted church, raise a voice on its behalf and provide encouragement and assistance to persecuted Christians.

 “The message I bring from the underground church is:

 ‘Don’t abandon us!
 Don’t forget us!
 Don’t write us off!

 Give us the tools we need!
 We will pay the price for using them!’”

 Richard’s call to ‘remember the persecuted’ led to the establishment of an international ministry to persecuted Christians.

 This video is one of the first public appearances of Richard Wurmbrand when he arrived in the West.
 This film is an appeal on behalf of persecuted Christians.
 Pastor Wurmbrand tells of his experience during the 14 years of his imprisonment and shows some of the scars his torturers inflicted on his body.

 Today, with persecution against Christians greater than ever before, we continue Richard’s mission to equip and support the persecuted church and act as their voice in the free world.